In the

 Adorned with feathers black as raven,

-Ba’ ts’ose holds the magic shirt.
+Ba’ ts’ose holds the

 Raven shirt, mystic shirt, dreamlike.

-Ishkiin wears the magical skin,
+Ishkiin wears the

 Spreading his arms, the feathers stream.